VoronDesign/Voron-Documentation/sourcing.md

 ### Parts Selection / Alternates

 When choosing extrusions, V-slot extrusions are discouraged.
 This is due to the use of the MGN9 linear rail as the V-slot and width of the rail are very close and cause misalignment.
-Vendors of extrusions other than Misumi are generally fine but verification of the extrusion profile is highly recommended.
+Vendors of extrusions other than Misumi are generally fine but verification of the extrusion profile is highly recommended to ensure they will fit with the rails.

 If trying to keep costs down, the display / screen on any printer is entirely optional.
 Many builders solely use the web interface.